 How to go about it: This is where you need to see whether the candidate is innovative enough with their ideas.
 This is actually a very good way to see whether they prepared themselves for the interview or not.

 Make sure that your candidate has understood the question properly.
 Tell them to explain all the tactics of inbound marketing and the ways in which they can be tied together to form a proper plan.

 This question is also very simple.
 You need to tell your candidate to assume that the CEO of the company would like to evaluate the blog you have freshly prepared.
 Ask them on how he/she would handle the situation and what they will tell the CEO.

 How to go about it: Make sure you ask the candidate about the metrics used for preparing the blog, the goals and the customers it engenders.
-Also ask them how much they are investing into this?
+Also, ask them how much they are investing in this?
 This is a great way to check whether the candidate has read through your blog or not.